Drumcree conflict: 2000

 In April 2000, a newspaper reported that Portadown Orangemen had threatened British Prime Minister Tony Blair, saying that if that year's march was banned from Garvaghy Road it would prove to be his "Bloody Sunday".
 The following month, almost 200 masked loyalists attacked Catholic homes on Craigwell Avenue after assembling at Carlton Street Orange Hall.
-Allegedly, police landrovers were nearby but did not intervene.
+Allegedly, police Land Rovers were nearby but did not intervene.
 On 27 May, the Catholic area was sealed-off by police so that a junior Orange parade could march along the lower end of Garvaghy Road.
 The march included men in paramilitary uniform.

 On 31 May, a children's cross-community concert at St John's Catholic Church was disrupted by Portadown Orangemen beating Lambeg drums, allegedly trying to drown it out.
 Present at the concert were Secretary of State Peter Mandelson and UUP leader (and Orangeman) David Trimble.
 After the concert, teachers, parents, children and guests held a reception at the Protestant Portadown College.
 A 300-strong loyalist mob hurled missiles and sectarian abuse while preventing families from leaving the College.
 The security forces were deployed but did not disperse the mob or make arrests.
-On 7 June, St John's Catholic Church was set on fire by arsonists.
+On 7 June, a nearby church on the Battlehill Road was set on fire by arsonists.
+It would not be fully restored until at least 2002.

 On 16 June, Catholic workers at Denny's factory in Portadown walked-out after placards carrying sectarian slogans were erected near the main entrance.
 The week before, loyalists had thrown missiles at Catholics leaving the factory.
 The placards were removed shortly after.
 Later in the month, loyalists sent death threats to workers who were reinforcing the security barrier (or "peace line") along Corcrain Road.
 The work stopped, leaving the Catholic area vulnerable to attack.